 • Retail availability: AutoZone, O'Reilly, Walmart

-• ⚠ Not API SP certified — warranty risk
+• ⚠ Not API SP certified.
+Review warranty terms before using.

 • Group III base oil vs AMSOIL's Group IV PAO